Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge

 \subsection{Impact of Gaussian Probability Distribution on Biomedical Relation Extraction}

 In this study, we introduced the Gaussian probability distribution into biomedical relation extraction tasks.
-When removing the external knowledge, our proposed model degenerates into a 'BERT+Gaussian' model.
+When removing the external knowledge, our proposed model degenerates into the 'BERT+Gaussian' model.
 To explore the impact of Gaussian probability distribution on biomedical relation extraction tasks, we further evaluated the 'BERT+Gaussian' model on the CHEMPROT and DDIExtraction 2013 \citep{herrero2013ddi,segura-bedmar-etal-2013-semeval} corpora.
 DDIExtraction 2013 corpus is a manually annotated drug-drug interaction (DDI) corpus based on the DrugBank database and MEDLINE abstracts.
 This corpus contains four DDI types for evaluation purposes, namely 'Advice', 'Effect', 'Mechanism' and 'Int'.
 We also formulate DDI extraction into a multi-class classification problem, and the evaluation metrics of DDI are consistent with CPI, which are precision, recall and F1-score.
 In the experiments, to fairly compare with existing methods, we also used the BLUE DDIExtraction 2013 dataset provided by \citep{peng-etal-2019-transfer} to evaluate the model.
 Table 6 illustrates the statistics for the instances in the DDIExtraction 2013 dataset.
-More detailed descriptions of the DDIExtraction 2013 dataset are provided in Supplementary Material: \emph{DDIExtraction 2013 Dataset}.
+More detailed descriptions are provided in Supplementary Material: \emph{DDIExtraction 2013 Dataset}.

 Table 7 shows the performance comparison on the DDIExtraction 2013 dataset. \citep{zhang2017drug} proposed a hierarchical RNN-based method to integrate the SDP and sentence sequence for DDI extraction.
-To the best of our knowledge, their method achieved state-of-the-art performance with an F-score of 72.9\% before BERT appears. \citep{peng-etal-2019-transfer} exploited BERT pre-trained on PubMed to extract DDIs and raised the F-score to 78.1\%.
+To the best of our knowledge, their method achieved state-of-the-art performance with an F1-score of 72.9\% before BERT appears. \citep{peng-etal-2019-transfer} exploited BERT pre-trained on PubMed to extract DDIs and raised the F1-score to 78.1\%.
 This experimental result demonstrates the success of BERT on DDI extraction.
 We used BERT pre-trained on PubMed to generate BERT representations, and employed the 'BERT+Gaussian' model to extract DDIs.
-The 'BERT+Gaussian' model obtains an F-score of 81.54\%, which is 3.44\% higher than the corresponding BERT model.
+The 'BERT+Gaussian' model obtains an F1-score of 82.04\%, which is 3.94\% higher than the corresponding BERT model.
 This experimental result demonstrates the effectiveness of the Gaussian probability distribution for DDI extraction.